Electric vehicle charging

 Find an electric vehicle charge point

-We recommend the Zap Map website or mobile app, showing the locations and types of EV charge points available nationally.
+We recommend the Zap Map website or mobile app, showing the locations and types of Electric Vehicle (EV) charge points available nationally.

 There are many publicly accessible charge points across Buckinghamshire including in council-owned car parks and other public locations.